theGreatWhiteShark/climex/README.md

 ### Why is this not on [CRAN](https://cran.r-project.org/)?

 The CRAN project has some special requirements a package has to fulfill to be hosted on their web page.
 One of those is for the package to complete the R package check without raising a single warning.
-Unfortunately I don't see a way right now to rewrite the function _climex::climex_ in such a way it fulfills this requirement and I most certainly don't want to drop it.
-CRAN is just not meant to host a variety of more complex Shiny apps yet. ;)
+Unfortunately I don't see a way right now to rewrite the function `climex::climex` in such a way it fulfills this requirement and I most certainly don't want to drop it.
+CRAN is just not meant to host a variety of more complex Shiny apps yet. :wink:

 ---